enewe101/cluster-func/README.md

 Would run `cluf` in direct mode, but only execute iterations falling into bin 0 out of 3, i.e., iterations 0, 3, 6, 9, etc.  (Bins are zero-indexed.)

-This means that if you're machines aren't part of a cluster that uses qsub, you can use the `--bin` option to spread work over multiple machines by logging into each machine and running `cluf` in direct mode using different bins.
+You can use this to start subjobs on machines manually if you like.

-If you like, you can assign multiple bins to one subjob, For example, the option `--bins=0-2,5/10` will assign bins 0, 1, 2, and 5 (out of a total of 10 bins).
+You can assign multiple bins to one subjob, For example, the option `--bins=0-2,5/10` will assign bins 0, 1, 2, and 5 (out of a total of 10 bins).

 ### If your iterable is not stable